-The rest of this paper consists of the following contents.
-In Sec.~II, we define the model Hamiltonian of the interacting Kitaev chain as spinless-fermion representation, and present the Majorana and spin counterparts of it.
-As the first step of the QC algorithms, we adapt the VQE technique to find the ground state in the selected parity subspace in Sec.~III, and show the numerical results of the algorithm.
-In Sec.~IV, we briefly explain the topological invariant in the tight-binding (TB) and many-body (MB) model, i.e., without and with the interaction term, respectively.
-After the explanation, a QC algorithm to determine the MB topological invariant is proposed with the numerical results of it for various points in the model-parameter space, including topologically trivial and non-trivial states.
-Additionally, the MZM is numerically visualized by using the ground states in two different parity subspaces in several model-parameter points located in the topological phases.
-The numerical calculations in this paper have been done on the QC simulator, qulacs~\cite{Suzuki2021}, in the classical computer.
-Finally, we summarize the present study and give a discussion about the advantages and disadvantages of our algorithms, with some caveats when we execute the algorithms in real NISQ devices.
+The rest of this paper is organized as follows.
+In Sec.~II, we introduce the model Hamiltonian for the interacting Kitaev chain in the spinless-fermion representation, and outline its MF and spin counterparts.
+In Sec.~III, as the first step of our QC algorithms, we apply the VQE technique to obtain the GS within the selected parity subspace and present the numerical results.
+Sec.~IV provides an overview of the topological invariant in both the tight-binding (TB) and many-body (MB) models, representing systems without and with interaction, respectively.
+We then propose a QC algorithm to determine the MB topological invariant and show numerical results for various points in the model-parameter space, encompassing both topologically trivial and non-trivial states.
+Additionally, in Sec.~V, we visualize the MZM by utilizing GSs from two distinct parity subspaces for the various points in the model-parameter space.
+All numerical calculations were performed on the QC simulator, qulacs~\cite{Suzuki2021}, on a classical computer.
+Finally, we conclude with a summary of our study, highlighting the advantages and limitations of our algorithms and addressing considerations for their application on real NISQ devices.